-I answered a question on the nature of love on 20 March 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the nature of love on Philosophy in Action Radio on 20 March 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What is love?
 How would you distinguish between romantic love and the love of close friendship?
 What is the difference between infatuation and love?
 How can a rational person know when he or she is "in love"?

 My Answer, In Brief: For a person to be in love with another person does not just concern the strength of the emotional attachment, but also the nature of the relationship and depth of knowledge of the other person.